-1⁄2 Credit | Grades 9, 10, 11, 12 Advanced 10402
+1/2 Credit | Grades 9, 10, 11, 12 Advanced 10402

-Prerequisites for Advanced: Three or more years of private or class instruction, an audition, and a signature from instructor like to play a traditional instrument in a smallgroup setting (violin, flute, clarinet, trumpet, oboe, etc.) Guitar, keyboards, and electric bass are not instrumental options.
+Prerequisites for Advanced: Three or more years of private or class instruction, an audition, and a signature from instructor

+This course is designed for students who would like to play a traditional instrument in a smallgroup setting (violin, flute, clarinet, trumpet, oboe, etc.) Guitar, keyboards, and electric bass are not instrumental options.
 Students practice and perform chamber music and advanced ensemble music.
 The school cannot provide an instrument for a student who does not have her own; it may be necessary for the student to rent one.